Minimum Tank Size 70 Gallons

 Water Parameters 72-78 F, pH 8-8.4, Salinity 1.020-1.025

-The Flame Angelfish is a mid sized, eye catching free swimming fish that can easily become the main attraction in a tank.
+The Flame Angelfish, also known as the dwarf flame angelfish, is a mid sized, eye catching free swimming fish that can easily become the main attraction in a tank.
 Their bright red bodies have several black stripes down the sides while the back of their body is a beautiful contrasting blue.
 They are generally easy to care for, however they will nip at corals frequently and are sensitive to high levels of copper and low pH.

 When selecting a Flame Angelfish in person you will want to look for a few factors: